cilium/community/sig-community/charter.md

 ## Out of scope

+- Making changes to governance without approval of the Committers
 - Technical development and maintenance of Cilium’s core features and codebase
 - Directly managing technical infrastructure for CI/CD, testing, benchmarking, ect.
 - Setting project vision or strategy